RSTrivia/trivia-game/README.md

 - Access Multiplayer, Daily, and Weekly modes.
 - Collect pets.
 - Unlock achievements.
-- Save your progress and climb the leaderboard.
+- Save your progress and climb the leaderboards.

 ## Player Progression
 - **Levels & XP:** Earn xp for every correct answer.
 Progress from level 1 (1 XP) all the way to level 99 (100,000 XP).